 He was shot in the back twice when he interrupted the burglary of railroad cars near the passenger terminal.
 Detective Shirley had voluntarily started his shift 30 minutes early but was shot only 23 minutes later.

 Detective Shirley had received several citations for bravery while in the armed forces.
-He was survived by his widowed mother.
+He was single and survived by his widowed mother.